-I am a third year Ph.D. student in the department of Computer Science at Boston University, advised by Emily Whiting.
+I am a fifth year Ph.D. student in the department of Computer Science at Boston University, advised by Emily Whiting.
 My academic

 Before becoming a Ph.D. student, I graduated from Boston University in 2018 with a M.S. in Computer Science.